8 ways to un-invite junk from your home

 Image

 When we think about decluttering our homes, we tend to focus on all the stuff we need to get rid of.
 But how did all of that “junk” get there in the first place?
 Junk doesn’t walk into our homes uninvited.
 You open the door and—whoosh!—in it comes, carried by your own two hands.
-It’s time to stop inviting the clutter inside, and breaking up with junk for good.
+It’s time to stop inviting the clutter inside, and break up with your junk for good.

 1. Set limits on items that tend to accumulate